 How Will Collegedunia's NCERT Solutions for Class 12 Physics Chapter 12 Help You?

-• Diagrams and Step-by-Step Working: Labelled diagrams of the gold-foil setup and the Bohr-orbit energy-level diagram.
+• Labelled diagrams: the gold-foil setup and the Bohr energy-level diagram.

 Common Mistakes Students Make in Chapter 12 Physics Class 12

-Mistake 2: Writing the radius formula as r_n = n a_0 instead of r_n = n squared a_0.
+Mistake 2: Writing r_n = n a_0 instead of r_n = n squared a_0.
 The radius grows as n squared, not n.

-Mistake 3: Forgetting the negative sign in E_n = -13.6/n squared.
-The negative sign indicates a bound state; positive would mean unbound.
+Mistake 3: Dropping the negative sign in E_n = -13.6/n squared.
+The minus sign shows the electron is bound.

 Each one costs 1 to 2 marks.